Upcycle (verb): reuse (discarded objects or material) in such a way as to create a product of higher quality or value than the original.

 We started off by coming up with a game structure, logic, and values that we wanted the game to embody through its play.

-Decision: We decided on several mechanisms to ensure that people assuredly end up with upcycled products when they play the game.
-To accomplish that, we employed competitiveness in the game.
+Decision: I decided on several mechanisms to ensure that people assuredly end up with upcycled products when they play the game.
+To accomplish that, I employed competitiveness in the game.
 Players would compete against each other to build the best upcycled project.

-Decision: We changed the game mechanics so that everyone comes together to build one upcycling project, and designed the rules such that everyone is involved in the upcycling activity!
+Decision: Changed the game mechanics so that everyone comes together to build one upcycling project, and designed the rules such that everyone is involved in the upcycling activity!

 Due to time and availability constraints, we opted to perform discount evaluations for UpZone.
 Find details about the evaluation here: Discount Evaluation for UpZone